scottgal/mostlylucid.nugetpackages/README.md

 Interactive demo to test different User-Agent strings and view detection statistics.

+### Mostlylucid.GeoDetection.Demo

+Interactive demo for IP geolocation with test mode to simulate different countries.
+Works out of the box!

 ### mostlylucid.llmslidetranslator.Demo

 Minimal API demonstration with SignalR real-time updates and translation comparison endpoints.